 You can quickly add more words, pictures and sounds for family members, friends, and familiar objects, to increase your child's interest, and further develop their reading vocabulary.

 We continue to develop and extend Special Words, in close collaboration with parents and professionals, and we welcome feedback and suggestions.

-You can easily transfer personalised text, pictures and sounds between your devices, using AirDrop (on Apple devices), Bluetooth, Wi-Fi or e-mail.
+You can easily transfer personalised text, pictures and sounds between your devices, in a variety of ways.
 You can have more than one set of words, or profiles, and this can be especially useful if working with more than one child or a child who is bilingual or multilingual.

 The native editions (Special Words and Special Words Pro) are available as paid apps from the App Store, Google Play and Amazon Appstore.
 The web-based edition (Special Words Plus) is available on a paid subscription basis directly from Special iApps, and we recommend purchasing this edition because subscription is not limited to specific hardware platforms.
 To use a web-based edition, you will first need to install it as detailed in Chapter 9.